FireworksProject/jfdi/README.md

 Getting Started
 ---------------
-This is the organized mess of technical debt where we keep our devops stuff.

-The main use case is to provide a place for utility scripts for setting up and tearing down virtual machines.

-We use VirtualBox and Vagrant for running and managing virtual machines.
+This is the organized mess of devops code used by the [Fireworks Project](http://www.fireworksproject.com).
+Most of the scripts in this repository are used for building virtual machines locally for development, and remotely for staging and production.
+Application deployment scripts, log analysis, and database tools are also available here.

 Technology Stack